 As ecommerce sites and mobile stores have changed and grown more complex, the systems used to manage and serve them have also become increasingly multi-faceted.

-One-to-one marketing refers to CMS functionalities that enable an eCommerce portal to tailor its content to specific users.
+One-to-one marketing refers to CMS functionalities that enable an ecommerce portal to tailor its content to specific users.
 This personalization is based on data gathered by tracking on-site behavior, like browsing habits, and from third-party providers such as ad companies.

-Because this practice is now so pervasive in the practice of eCommerce website development services providers, it’s not a matter of whether or not these features are included, but rather how extensive they are.
+Because this practice is now so pervasive in the practice of ecommerce website development services providers, it’s not a matter of whether or not these features are included, but rather how extensive they are.
 Evaluate personalization capabilities based on the added benefits they can give you over competing products.
 Remember that there are still significant challenges to effective personalization and your CMS can help you overcome many of these.

-Closely linked to one-to-one marketing is the facility to offer interactive elements, like feedback forms and quizzes, and automatically tie these into customers’ experiences.
+Closely linked to one-to-one marketing is the facility to offer interactive elements, like feedback forms and surveys, and automatically tie these into customers’ experiences.

 In particular, look for the ability to auto-generate content in unique on-page locations based on user preferences, streamline and refine displays, and send updates and emails in response to certain behaviors.